mandlos/CAPRMIL/README.md

 ![CAPRMIL Attention](figures/CAPRMIL_attn.png)

 **Figure:** CAPRMIL Attention head.
-Patch embeddings are softly assigned to a small number of context-aware clusters, aggregated into global tokens, processed via multi-head self-attention, and broadcast back to the patch space to produce context-aware representations.
+Patch embeddings are softly assigned to a small number of context-aware clusters, aggregated into global tokens, processed via multi-head self-attention, and broadcasted back to the patch space to produce context-aware representations.

 ---